April 15, 2021

 A: Dr. Roth uses Exparel, a long-lasting numbing medicine that is injected in the incision line and intramuscularly and that works on a time-release system to help his tummy tuck patients feel more comfortable post-procedure.
 The small catheters are placed into the surgical area while you’re asleep.
 The reservoir is about the size of a baseball, and it fits into a fanny pack.
 Patients typically take less pain medicine by mouth and generally are more mobile faster.

-Q: Can I have a baby after a tummy tuck?
+Q: Can you get pregnant after a tummy tuck?

 A: Yes.
 A tummy tuck will not affect your ability to have a baby.
 However, it’s typically best to wait until you are finished having children to move forward with a tummy tuck.
 This is because future pregnancies may cause additional skin stretching, abdominal muscle separation, and fat accumulation, compromising the results of your procedure.